lemlac/mulem/docs/reference.md

 myObject = MyStruct(name: "Foobar", value: 1)
 ```

 Structs are transparent.
 They can be destructured like named arrays.
 Use `@opaque` if you need to disable this.
 That will treat the struct type as an opaque type.
 This will also prevent it from being inheritted with `inherit` since that relies on destructuring.
-(See [Inheritance and Visibility](Inheritance-and-Visibility).)
+(See [Inheritance and Visibility](Inheritance-and-Visibility).) *Inheriting from any opaque type is a compile time error.*

 ```mu
 TransparentThing :: struct